booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

-Communicationg the plan and status
+Play - Communicate the plan and status
 -----------------------------------------
 > *The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.*